lucacolombomsia/turnover_analysis/README.md

 There are 3 main directories in this repository:
 * develop: it contains Python scripts to set up the relational database and fit the model;
 * webapp: it contains Python scripts, HTML files and CSS files to develop the app;
 * sphinx: it contains all the files relative to the Sphinx documentation.
+The final version of the documentation can be found at `/sphinx/_build/html/index.html`.

 ## Suggested steps to deploy app